Welcome to theGaspee logo

 Analysis of the Gaspee Event

-• LONG: Buy the Book (Amazon.com link) -- The Documentary History of the Destruction of the Gaspee -- by William R. Staples
+• Buy the Book (Amazon.com link) -- The Documentary History of the Destruction of the Gaspee -- by William R. Staples

-• Forward --by Dr. Patrick Conley.
+• Forward -- by Dr. Patrick Conley.
 Includes Cover, Titles, and Contents.
 (Pages i -x)

 • Introduction -- by Professor Richard M. Deasy of Providence College.
 An analysis essay of Staples, and the Gaspee Affair.
 (Pages xi-liv)